yitomok/SolrMongoImporter/README.md

 3. Place both of these jars in your Solr core lib folder (If you created a core with name 'MyCore', place 'lib' under folder 'MyCore', i.e. 'MyCore/lib')

 ##Usage
-Here is an example showing the use of all components MongoDB Collection: Inventory.data
+Here is an example showing the use of all components:

+MongoDB Collection: Inventory.data
 ```javascript
 {